grodansparadis/vscp-python-sensor-bme680/README.md

 <img src="https://vscp.org/images/logo.png" width="100">

-This project consisty of two scripts to deliver data from a [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors-bme680/) sensor to a VSCP daemon (vscp-bme680.py) or a MQTT broker (mqtt-bme680.py).
+This project consist of a scripts to deliver data from a [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors-bme680/) sensor to a MQTT broker (mqtt-bme680.py).
 It is built upon the [Adafruit BME680 module](https://github.com/adafruit/Adafruit_CircuitPython_BME680)

 It will deliver VSCP events for